bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 word for it.
 I encourage you to see and make up your mind for yourself, and I have linked both sides of this controversy where applicable.
 I am not trying to convince anyone of anything but just presenting what I've found (which will, of course, include my own biases, I'm not saying it doesn't.)

-* Benjanun is a Thai multi-millionaire (heiress to a hotel empire) cis lesbian science fiction writer and serial abuser who uses social justice language to strongarm people into shutting up, accusing them of being racist, sexist, homophobic, etc., when she is not allowed to abuse people recklessly, in some cases for her own career gain.
+* Benjanun is a Thai cis lesbian science fiction writer and serial abuser who uses social justice language to strongarm people into shutting up, accusing them of being racist, sexist, homophobic, etc., when she is not allowed to abuse people recklessly, in some cases for her own career gain.
+* It has been reported, but not directly confirmed, that she is a wealthy heiress to a hotel empire.
 * She treats many trans masc people with derision.
 * Any attempt to call this out is branded "transmisogynistic", in the same way GCs brand trans activism as "anti-woman", regardless of what your beliefs actually are.
 They see anyone who calls them out as siding with their enemy.